Whitehead Research Project

 The Whitehead Research Project (WRP) is dedicated to research and scholarship on the texts, philosophy, and life of mathematician and philosopher Alfred North Whitehead.
 It explores and analyzes the relevance of Whitehead's thought in dialogue with contemporary philosophies in order to unfold his philosophy of organism and its consequences for our time and in relation to emerging philosophical thought.

-Early History
+History

-The WRP was conceived and founded in 2005 by Roland Faber, who serves as its executive director.
-In February 2005, Faber proposed and installed WRP as a project of the Center for Process Studies, a faculty research center of the Claremont School of Theology since 1973, and of which Faber is a co-director.
+The WRP was conceived and founded in 2005 by Roland Faber.
+In February 2005, Faber proposed and installed WRP as a project of the Center for Process Studies, a faculty research center of the Claremont School of Theology since 1973, and of which Faber was a co-director.
 In March 2006, Faber invited Brian G. Henning to serve as the WRP's Director of Research.

-In July 2006, the project established an International Board of Academic Advisors.
+The project underwent major organizational changes in 2023.
+Roland Faber retired, with Brian G. Henning becoming the new Executive Director and Joseph Petek becoming the new Director of Research and Publication.
+The entire WRP project was also migrated from the Center for Process Studies to Gonzaga University.
+Finally, separate boards for the Whitehead Research Project and Critical Edition of Whitehead were re-organized and combined into a single Editorial Advisory Board.